6 Scary Signs of a Brain Aneurysm Everyone Should Know

-KeongDaGreat/Shutterstock"This can be caused by an enlarging aneurysm that is pushing on the nerve that moves your eye," says Dr. McLaughlin.
+“This can be caused by an enlarging aneurysm that is pushing on the nerve that moves your eye,” says Dr. McLaughlin.
 If you suddenly have eye problems—double vision, your eyelids start to droop—you should call 911 immediately.
-"This is not a 'wait and see what happens' situation," says Dr. McLaughlin.
-Don't miss these three breakthroughs for better eyesight.
+“This is not a ‘wait and see what happens’ situation,” says Dr. McLaughlin.
+These are the stroke symptoms in women that they’re likely to ignore.

 Weakness or numbness on one side of the body or face

 Another sign is when half your face or only one side of your body starts to go numb.
 “This comes from tiny clots leaking out of the aneurysm that are clogging small vessels going to important areas of the brain,” says Dr. McLaughlin.
 He explains that an aneurysm is like a blister with a thin wall that can pop and leak blood, wreaking havoc along the way.

 “When you have a brain aneurysm, nausea or vomiting can take place,” says Ronald Benitez, MD, chief of endovascular neurosurgery, Atlantic Health System at Overlook Medical Center, Summit, New Jersey.
 “The bleeding and headache causes this.”
 So the headache starts first and then you may experience nausea, vomiting, or diarrhea.